 3.4.
 Move the microscope stage to target the zona with the LED light/laser.

 3.5.
-Using the computer software set XYClone laser to 250 S.
+Using the computer software set XYClone laser to 250 s.

 3.6.
 Adjust the LED light size to desired dimensions (setting 5 in this experiment).

 3.7.
 Perforate the zona of each fertilized egg thrice with the laser.
 The zona can be either pierced or thinned.
-Using the above settings, the laser will produce a hole with a diameter of 10 m (Figure 2).
+Using the above settings, the laser will produce a hole with a diameter of 10 mm (Figure 2).

 Note: Aiming close to the polar body keeps laser away from the embryonic cell.

 3.8.
-Allow fertilized eggs to recover for 2 hours in the tissue culture incubator before moving to the next step.
+Allow fertilized eggs to recover for 2 h in the tissue culture incubator before moving to the next step.

 4. Transduction of Mouse Fertilized Eggs following XYClone Laser Perforation

 4.1.
-Pipet 2 μl of concentrated lentivirus (greater than 1e8 TU/ml titer) into the 50 μl KSOM drop.
+Pipet 2 μL of concentrated lentivirus (greater than 1e8 TU/mL titer) into the 50 μL KSOM drop.
 Do not pipet up and down.
 Fertilized eggs readily attach to the pipet tip.
-Based on our experience, 1e5-5e5 transducing units of lentivirus in a volume less than 3 μl is optimal for gene delivery.
+Based on our experience, 1e5-5e5 transducing units of lentivirus in a volume less than 3 μL is optimal for gene delivery.

 4.2.
 Allow fertilized eggs to develop into blastocyst for 4 days in the incubator.
 No need to change the media.